ritamdas2/CovidWebApp/README.md

 (https://tempcovid-48205.firebaseapp.com/)

 With Firebase command line tools, it is possible to locally host this project.
 Clone this repository, add your own Firebase project tags to the "index.html", and host this project locally using the command "firebase serve".
 Don't forget to add yourself manually into the database and complete all attributes for best functionality.

+This project took advantage of Google's Firebase as a backend service.
+More specifically, Firebase authentication, hosting, and realtime database were major components of this web application.

 ## App Structure
 Within the app you'll find the following sections and tabs: